att-innovate/firework/README.md

 Note, I chose to omit support for wire types `3` and `4` from the hardware accelerator design because `groups` have been depreciated starting with the **proto3** version of the Protocol Buffers language, and we're working with version `v3.0.2`.

 Wire type `0` is used for field *keys*; the following field types (from the table): `int32`, `int64`, `uint32`, `uint64`, `sint32`, `sint64`, `bool`, `enum`; and the *size* of length-delimited fields.
-All of these are encoded as **varint data**.
+All of these are encoded as **varints**.

-Wire type `2` is used for length-delimited fields (`string`, `bytes`, `embedded messages`, `packed repeated fields`), and their values can be thought of as *variable-sized* **raw data** that simply needs to be copied byte-for-byte to the output buffer.
+Wire type `2` is used for length-delimited fields (`string`, `bytes`, `embedded messages`, `packed repeated fields`), and their values can be thought of as *variable-sized* **raw data** that simply needs to be copied byte-for-byte to an output buffer.
 Wire type `1` is used for 64-bit data (`fixed64`, `sfixed64`, `double`) whose payload is always *8 bytes*, and wire type `5` is used for 32-bit data (`fixed32`, `sfixed32`, `float`) whose payload is always *4 bytes*.
-Values of these two wire types are also copied byte-for-byte, so you can think of them as **raw data** as well.
+Values of these two wire types are also copied byte-for-byte, so you can classify them as **raw data** as well.

-The significance here is that this led to a simplificaiton and optimization in the hardware accelerator design: I could build a datapath that consists of two parallel "channels" for processing incoming varint and raw data and stitch together the encoded data into a unified output buffer, presesrving the order in which fields are serialized of course.
-There isn't a precise way for me to explain how I came to this realization.
-I simply took the time to fundamentally understand the *operations being performed on data* and *how the data is moving* at a level even lower than the abstraction provided above by the Protocol Buffer language.
+This second insight that all serialized data could be classified into two broad categories led to a major simplificaiton and optimization in the hardware accelerator design: I could build a datapath that consists of two parallel channels for processing incoming **varints** and **raw data** and stitch together the encoded data into a unified output buffer, presesrving the order in which the fields are serialized.
+There isn't a precise way for me to explain how I came to this, and it's a prime example of how RTL design is an art.
+I took the time to fundamentally understand the *operations being performed on data* and *how the data is moving* at a level even lower than the abstraction provided above by the Protocol Buffer language.

 I elaborate further on the hardware accelerator design and how it supports the various field types in the section, [Design and Implement the hardware accelerator (FPGA peripheral)](README.md#4-design-and-implement-the-hardware-accelerator-fpga-peripheral).